 03 of 08

 Germany’s wurst comes curry-flavored in international Berlin.
-Its origin story is hotly contested, but the most popular story is that the dish comes from Berlin housewife Herta Heuwer.
-Desperate to liven up a meager post-war diet, she traded German booze for English curry powder and added it to tomato/ketchup sauce with Worcestershire.
+Its origin story is hotly contested, but the most popular version is that the dish comes from Berlin housewife Herta Heuwer.
+Desperate to liven up a meager post-war diet, she traded German booze for curry powder from the English and added tomato/ketchup sauce with Worcestershire.
 Viola!
 Something familiar took on a whole new flavor and currywurst was born.